AlexiaDelorme/project-spacex/testing/TESTING.md

     - If the user only wants to look for the type of destination available, (s)he can click on 'Destination' in the dropdown menu.
 2. **The website to have a neat and elegant design with an optimal architecture and layout.**
     - The website is consistent with regards to the design and layout.
-    - All the images are visually impacting and related with astrophysics and space.
+    - All the images are visually impacting and related to astrophysics and space.
 3. **The website to be intuitive and easy to navigate so that I can find what I need in the most effective manner.**
     - The website has a simple architecture and is quite intuitive to navigate.
-    - All important pages can be accessed through a fixed navbar bar that is therefore always available for the user.
+    - All important pages can be accessed through a fixed navbar that is therefore always available for the user.
     - Some useful links are also available on the footer (trips, scientists and faq).
-4. **To easily find information i.e. identify key information for a specific trips and if needed, be able to get access to more details.**
+4. **To easily find information i.e. identify key information for a specific trip and, if needed, be able to get access to more details.**
     - The user can have access to trips presented by destination.
 Key information is listed in an organized manner: trip destination, trip duration, trip distance...
-    - The user can access more details about the destination by clicking on the 'trip details' button.
+    - The user can access more details about the destination by clicking on the 'Trip details' button.
 The user will be able to view more pictures of the destination, with key information, and a detailed trip description.
 5. **To easily find information about the travel company and see their entire range of offers.
 I also want to have their contact details and be able to get in touch with them through a contact form.**
-    - The user can easily access information about the travel company by clicking on the 'About' item in the navbar.
-On this page, the user will have access to a small presentation of the company along with their history and all the services they provide.
+    - The user can easily access information about the travel company by clicking on the 'About' link in the navbar.
+On this page, the user will have access to a short presentation of the company along with their history and all the services they provide.
-    - The user can get in touch with the company through a contact form available in the 'Contact' page.
+    - The user can get in touch with the company through a contact form available on the 'Contact' page.
 6. **To be able to research trips by destination, departure site and date.**
-    - The user can research trip by destination and then on the trip details, (s)he will have the option to submit a form to look for all the available trips for this specific destination.
+    - The user can research trips by destination and then on the trip details page, (s)he will have the option to submit a form to look for all the available trips for this specific destination.
     - The user can also research trips in the 'Search all' section.
 At the top of the results page, there is a search form where the user can look for trips with the following criteria: destination, departure site and departure date.
 7. **To read testimonies from previous passengers and have access to FAQs.**
     - Testimonies from previous passengers are directly available on the home page.
-    - A link to the FAQs is available in the 'trips' dropdown menu in the navbar and in the footer as well.
+    - A link to the FAQs is available in the 'Trips' dropdown menu in the navbar and in the footer as well.
 8. **To be able to book a trip and then register/log in to an account with minimal steps to confirm my order.**
     - After looking for a trip, the user can easily add the trip to his/her cart.
 The user will be then redirected to the cart page to view the content of his/her cart.
 Then, the user will be able to proceed to the checkout by clicking the button at the end of the cart page.
     - If the user is already logged in, (s)he will be able to start the checkout process.